notarized document legal in court

 • Driver’s Licenses

-Before you get a certified copy, you need to understand what the notary is and is not doing.
-Remember, the notary is certifying that the composition is legitimate but is not necessarily speaking to the authenticity of the original document.
+Before you get a certified copy, you must understand what the notary is and is not doing.
+Remember, the notary certifies that the composition is legitimate but does not necessarily speak to the original document’s authenticity.
 Make sure this is good enough for the party in question.
-Because of the nature of these documents, they are usually used to prevent fraudulent transactions, especially on legal transactions and a business contract.
+Because of the nature of these documents, they are usually used to prevent fraudulent transactions, especially legal transactions and business contracts.
 Such a contract is enforceable, meaning you can take legal action if your spouse does not adhere to the terms of the agreement.

 notarized document